peipeizhou-eecs/peipeizhou-eecs.github.io/content/publication/2025_rtss_clare/index.md

   - Admin
 publication: To appear in the 46th IEEE Real-Time Systems Symposium, RTSS 2025, December 2–5, 2025, Boston, MA, USA.
 Full Paper Accepted!

-abstract: >-
-To address these limitations and improve the real-time performance of AI accelerators, we propose DERCA, a novel accelerator architecture that supports fine-grained, intra-layer flexible preemptive scheduling with cycle-level determinism.
-DERCA incorporates an on-chip Earliest Deadline First (EDF) scheduler to reduce both scheduling latency and variance, along with a customized dataflow design that enables intra-layer preemption points (PPs) while minimizing the overhead associated with preemption.
-Leveraging the limited preemptive task model, we perform a comprehensive predictability analysis of DERCA, enabling formal schedulability analysis and optimized placement of preemption points within the constraints of limited preemptive scheduling.
-We implement DERCA on the AMD ACAP VCK190 reconfigurable platform.
-Experimental results show that DERCA outperforms state-of-the-art designs using non-preemptive and layer-wise preemptive dataflows, with less than 5% overhead in worst-case execution time (WCET) and only 6% additional resource utilization.
-DERCA is open-sourced on GitHub.

 draft: false